-[14] The Respondent submitted the City's 2014 cap rate analysis for Beltline office buildings (Exhibit R1, p.20), which analysed nine sales between December 2011 and March 2013, showing median/mean rates of 6.03% and 5.82% respectively for the "B" quality properties.

-[15] The Respondent defended the City's methodology by noting that there is no such thing as typical actual sales, so the use of actual sales is appropriate and necessary as a starting point, so long as all other parameters used in deriving a typical cap rate (rental and vacancy rates, operating costs, non-recoverables, etc.) are consistently typical throughout the calculation - which the Respondent argued is the case for the subject assessment.

-[16] The Respondent argued that the Complainant's methodology was flawed by mixing purported actual sales data (erroneously drawn from and solely relied upon from the estimated figures in the Complainant's Real Net reports), with the City's typical parameters for all the other factors calculated in the Complainant's requested pro forma (Exhibit C1, p.107).

-[17] The Respondent quoted excerpts from the same CARB decisions referred to by the Complainant, arguing that the flawed methodology used by the Complainant in the subject appeal (mixing actuals with typicals) is the very methodology these decisions condemn as unacceptable.
+- [15] The Respondent submitted the City's 2014 cap rate analysis for Beltline office buildings (Exhibit R1, p.20), which analysed nine sales between December 2011 and March 2013, showing median/mean rates of 6.03% and 5.82% respectively for the "B" quality properties. - The Respondent defended the City's methodology by noting that there is no such thing as typical actual sales, so the use of actual sales is appropriate and necessary as a starting point, so long as all other parameters used in deriving a typical cap rate (rental and vacancy rates, operating costs, non-recoverables, etc.) are consistently typical throughout the calculation which the Respondent argued is the case for the subject assessment. - [17] The Respondent argued that the Complainant's methodology was flawed by mixing purported actual sales data (erroneously drawn from and solely relied upon from the estimated figures in the Complainant's Real Net reports), with the City's typical parameters for all the other factors calculated in the Complainant's requested pro forma (Exhibit C1, p.101). - [18] The Respondent quoted excerpts from the same CARB decisions referred to by the Complainant, arguing that the flawed methodology used by the Complainant in the subject appeal (mixing actuals with typicals) is the very methodology these decisions condemn as unacceptable.

-Board's Findings and Reasons for Decision on Issue #1:
+Board's Reasons for Decision on Issue #1:

-[18] The Board confirms the current 6.0% cap rate applied to the subject property.

-[19] The Board agrees with the conclusions of the CARB excerpts quoted in the hearing, namely, that derivation of value using the Income approach must be based on a methodology that uses consistent parameters throughout the calculation process.

-[20] The Board finds the Complainant's methodology to be flawed in two fundamental respects:

-- 1) The Complainant relied solely upon third party reported sales data (Real Net figures), all of which reflect estimated cap rate and/or NOI values; and - 2) The Complainant then applied these unreliable "actual" cap rate figures to the City's "typical" parameters of rental rates, operating costs, and non-recoverables to calculate the requested subject valuation in the Complainant's pro forma (Exhibit C1, p.
-107).
+- [19] The Board confirms the current 6.0% cap rate applied to the subject property. - [20] The Board agrees with the conclusions of the CARB excerpts quoted in the hearing, namely, that derivation of value using the Income approach must be based on a methodology that uses consistent parameters throughout the calculation process. - [21] The Board finds the Complainant's methodology to be flawed in two fundamental respects: - 1) The Complainant relied solely upon third party reported sales data (Real Net figures), all of which reflect estimated cap rate and/or NOI values; and - 2) The Complainant then applied these unreliable "actual" cap rate figures to the City's "typical" parameters of rental rates, operating costs, and non-recoverables to calculate the requested subject valuation in the Complainant's pro forma (Exhibit C1, p.
+101).

-[21] The Board accepts the City's cap rate analysis as reasonably representative, preferring this analysis to the Complainant's for two reasons: it included a larger sample size and more recent sales.

-[22] The Board also concurs with the Respondent's submission that there is "no such thing as typical actual sales."
+- [22] The Board accepts the City's cap rate analysis as reasonably representative, preferring this analysis to the Complainant's for two reasons: it included a larger sample size and more recent sales. - [23] The Board also concurs with the Respondent's submission that there is "no such thing as typical actual sales."
 Thus, all "typical" mass appraisal cap rate studies must begin by using "actual" sales data as a fixed starting point.
-The caution against mixing actuals with typicals applies to every calculation made thereafter, whereby the parameters used to derive an assessment valuation must consistently reflect typical and not actual figures.
+The caution against mixing actuals with typicals applies to every calculation made thereafter, whereby the parameters used to derive an assessment valuation must consistently reflect typical and not actual figures. - [24] The Complainant breached this principle of consistent methodology by mixing unreliable, purported "actual" NOI and cap rate data from third party sources, with the City's "typical" parameters to derive the requested valuation for the subject property, thus failing to persuade the Board to vary the assessed cap rate.